In December, my personal Facebook was restricted from advertising. You can read the details here.

 I asked around who has a personal Facebook account they no longer use.
-Thankfully my associate´s friend had one and he sold it to me.
+Thankfully my associate´s friend had one and he sold it to me for $50 usd.
 His account had friends, content, and dank memes.
 Perfect.
 You need a Facebook account that was not solely created for advertising.
-A “real” Facebook account.
+You need a “real” Facebook account.

-I am sure you have a friend or family member who created a Facebook account they no longer use.
+I am sure you have a friend or someone in your family who created a Facebook account they no longer use.
 You can also ask on Facebook groups if someone is selling an account.

 If you can´t get a Facebook “real” profile you will have to create one from scratch.
 More on this later.